-As of December 31, 2013, we had total long-term debt of \$460.0 million, including \$450.0 million of senior notes outstanding under our indenture.
+As of March 31, 2014, we had total long-term debt of \$587.0 million, including \$450.0 million of our existing senior notes outstanding under the indenture and borrowing base availability of \$88.0 million under our revolving credit facility.
+As of the date of this prospectus supplement, our borrowing base under our revolving credit facility was \$350.0 million and we had \$72.9 million in outstanding borrowings and \$277.1 million of available borrowing capacity under our revolving credit facility.
+We may in the future incur significant additional indebtedness under our revolving credit facility or otherwise in order to make acquisitions, to develop our properties or for other purposes.
 Our level of indebtedness could have important consequences to you and affect our operations in several ways, including the following:

-• our high level of indebtedness could make it more difficult for us to satisfy our obligations with respect to the senior notes, including any repurchase obligations that may arise thereunder;

-- a significant portion of our cash flows could be used to service the senior notes and our other indebtedness, which could reduce the funds available to us for operations and other purposes; - · a high level of debt could increase our vulnerability to general adverse economic and industry conditions; - the covenants contained in the agreements governing our outstanding indebtedness will limit our ability to borrow additional funds, dispose of assets, pay dividends and make certain investments; - a high level of debt may place us at a competitive disadvantage compared to our competitors that are less leveraged and, therefore, may be able to take advantage of opportunities that our indebtedness would prevent us from pursuing; - our debt covenants may also limit management's discretion in operating our business and our flexibility in planning for, and reacting to, changes in the economy and in our industry; - a high level of debt may make it more likely that a reduction in our borrowing base following a periodic redetermination could require us to repay a portion of our then-outstanding bank borrowings; - a high level of debt could limit our ability to access the capital markets to raise capital on favorable terms; - a high level of debt may impair our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, general corporate or other purposes; and - · we may be vulnerable to interest rate increases, as our borrowings under our revolving credit facility are at variable interest rates.
+- our high level of indebtedness could make it more difficult for us to satisfy our obligations with respect to the existing senior notes, including any repurchase obligations that may arise thereunder; - a significant portion of our cash flows could be used to service the existing senior notes and our other indebtedness, which could reduce the funds available to us for operations and other purposes; - a high level of debt could increase our vulnerability to general adverse economic and industry conditions; - the covenants contained in the agreements governing our outstanding indebtedness will limit our ability to borrow additional funds, dispose of assets, pay dividends and make certain investments; - a high level of debt may place us at a competitive disadvantage compared to our competitors that are less leveraged and, therefore, may be able to take advantage of opportunities that our indebtedness would prevent us from pursuing; - our debt covenants may also limit management's discretion in operating our business and our flexibility in planning for, and reacting to, changes in the economy and in our industry; - a high level of debt may make it more likely that a reduction in our borrowing base following a periodic redetermination could require us to repay a portion of our then-outstanding bank borrowings; - a high level of debt could limit our ability to access the capital markets to raise capital on favorable terms; - a high level of debt may impair our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, general corporate or other purposes; and - we may be vulnerable to interest rate increases, as our borrowings under our revolving credit facility are at variable interest rates.